 Climate change is a global challenge involving economic, social and environmental issues.
 Oceans are also directly linked with climate change, whether through warming sea surface temperatures, rising sea levels, or ocean acidification.
 It is our social and environmental responsibility to take action to minimize the factors which cause climate change.
 Thai Union is committed to protecting the environment by mitigating risks from our natural resources consumption and greenhouse gas emissions, especially within our organization.
 We are also committed to our proactive environmental sustainability 2020 targets for enhancing our environmental accounting, monitoring and mitigation plans.

 ‘Trustworthy safety’ is central to every Thai Union workplace.
-We strive to provide safe working conditions for all our workforces and recognize that to achieve our ultimate goal of zero accidents, our daily actions – whether on fishing vessels, at shrimp farms or in offices – require diligent planning and management.
+We strive to provide safe working conditions for all our workforces and recognize that to achieve our ultimate goal of zero accidents, our daily actions – whether at processing factories, at shrimp farms or in offices – require diligent planning and management.

 GLOBAL ENVIRONMENTAL & GHG PERFORMANCE Y2018 VS Y2016

 In 2018, we reduced our greenhouse gas intensity emissions by 10.34 percent, or about 58,002 Ton CO2 equivalent., and reduced our water and waste to landfll by 9.66 percent and 46.97 percent, respectively, compared with 2016.
 The financial savings for Thai Union from these environmental reduction programs were more than USD 10 million.